sophiagavrila/credit-microservices/phase2/README.md

 # Dockerize the Exisiting Services
 We will generate a `Dockerfile` for each existing service.
 Spring Documentation has great articles like [this](https://spring.io/guides/topicals/spring-boot-docker/) on how to Dockerize a Spring Boot applcation, but you can go ahead and follow the steps below.

-1. Right click on the root directory of your `applications` app > create a new file named `Dockerfile` and paste the following within it:
+1. Right click on the root directory of your `accounts` app > create a new file named `Dockerfile` and paste the following within it:

 <br>